prisma-collective/docs/docs/collaborators/communities of practice.md

 > [!NOTE] Regenesis Collaboration...
 > communicating this work, maintaining depth, dynamism and developmental potential, is the premise of the collaboration with [[Regenesis]]. in short, we...
 >
-> *aim to* apply this governance system to facilitate the organisation of place-sourced [[collaborative innovation intensives]]…
+> *aim to* apply this governance system to facilitate the organisation of place-sourced [[action-learning journeys]]…
 >
 > *in order to* produce a suite of developmental case studies that engage a broader (global) audience with the work of regenerative development and design
 >